Home » FAQs

 After your car crash, be sure to do the following:

-Because determining fault can be tricky, it is best to have an experienced Atlanta car accident attorney on your side.
+Because determining fault can be tricky, it is best to have an experienced car accident attorney on your side.
 Here at Ross Moore Law, we will conduct an in-depth investigation to hold the at-fault party accountable.
 Liable parties may include the driver, their employer, the government agency tasked with road maintenance, the vehicle manufacturer, and more.

 If your vehicle was totaled in a car accident, the insurance company will pay you fair market value.
 This is the value of the car at the time of the accident, rather than the amount you purchased it for.
 If the car is under a lease contract or your loan has not been paid off, you may receive compensation for any amount remaining on the loan or lease if you have gap insurance coverage.